-As the financial year comes to an end, it is time to start planning your tax saving strategies.
+As we are in the middle of the financial year , it is time to start planning your tax saving strategies.
 A house can also be used to reduce the tax liability to a certain extent.
-Under Section 24 of the Income Tax Act, interest paid up to Rs 1.5 lakhs (2 lakh from AY 2015-16) per annum on a home loan can be set-off from salary or business income, for a self-occupied property.
+Under Section 24 of the Income Tax Act, deduction in respect of interest paid up to Rs 1.5 lakhs (2 lakh from AY 2015-16) per annum on a home loan is allowed.

 A loan availed for the construction of a residential property, purchase of a residential property, extension of an existing house, and major repairs and renovation of a house are eligible for tax benefits.
 Under Section 80C of the Income Tax Act, a home loan borrower can claim a deduction of up to Rs 1 lakh (1.50 lakh from AY 2015-16) from his taxable income on repayment during the year along with specified savings instruments like provident fund.